xpmethod/rikersbot/day-2.md

 Saturday, July 18 | 9am - 12pm (3hr)

 ### 1. Community Building (45 hr)
-Coat hanger - Stranded Island Exercise
+- Stranded Island Exercise
-ReIntroduction to the program
+- ReIntroduction to the program
-Values circle - If you could have one person really hear your story, who would it be and why?
+- Values circle
-Review Community agreements
+- If you could have one person really hear your story, who would it be and why?
-Physical Computing Exercise
+- Review Community agreements

 ### 2. Code (1hr)
 - intro to the coding environment (commandline, ipython, text editor)